aurelia/aurelia/docs/user-docs/app-basics/app-configuration-and-startup.md

 ## Enhance

 The startup sections showed how to start Aurelia for an empty root node.
 While that's the most frequent use-case, there might be other scenarios where we would like to work with an existing DOM tree with Aurelia.
-This includes pages those are partially rendered from a server with nodes and attributes representing Aurelia custom elements, custom attributes, or template controllers.
+This includes pages that are partially rendered from a server with nodes and attributes representing Aurelia custom elements, custom attributes, or template controllers.
 Another example can be where you need to add a DOM fragment on the fly to the HTML document, and then you want Aurelia to take care of the bindings present in that DOM fragment.
-This is commonly known as enhance, as Aurelia takes a normal DOM fragment and associate behaviours with it.
+This is commonly known as enhance, were Aurelia takes a normal DOM fragment and associates behaviours with it.

-The basic syntax of `enhance` matches closely that of normal startup.
+The basic syntax of `enhance` matches closely that of the normal startup.

 ```typescript
 const au = new Aurelia();